-The fair value of certain units of Common/Collective Trusts is based on significant other observable inputs.
+The fair value of certain units of Collective Investment Funds is based on significant other observable inputs.
 Underlying investments include securities, government and agency obligations, and fixed income securities.
 Securities traded on security exchanges are valued at closing market prices on the valuation date.
 Securities traded in the over-the-counter market are valued at the last sale on the valuation date, if any, otherwise at the last reported bid price.
-Government and agency obligations.
-Fixed income securities are valued based upon the most recent bid quotation for identical or similar obligations.
-Fixed income security exchanges.
+Government and agency obligations are valued based upon the most recent bid quotation for identical or similar obligations.
+Fixed income securities are valued based upon the most recent bid quotation obtained from major market makers or security exchanges.
 The fair value of the collective trust fund is the respective net asset values reported by the fund daily.